Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

 4. Create a jumpbox virtual machine on the "Servers" subnet defined above.
 Build it in the AVS-Scenario-1 resource group, select a Windows server (2016 or later).
 Choose an appropriate size (suggested is Standard_DS1_v2).
 Fill in the appropriate fields as shown, overriding the default Public inbound ports setting to "None," and then click on the "Next: Disks."
 Leave the defaults, then click on "Next : Networking"
-    a.
-Select the virtual network we created above: "AVS-Scenario-1-Jumpbox-vNet"
+    1. Select the virtual network we created above: "AVS-Scenario-1-Jumpbox-vNet"
-    b.
-Select the subnet "Servers"
+    2. Select the subnet "Servers"
-    c.
-Select the Public IP dropdown and select None
+    3. Select the Public IP dropdown and select None
-    d.
-Leave the reset of the defaults as shown.
+    4. Leave the reset of the defaults as shown.

     ![](./media/image5.png)

     ![](./media/image6.png)

-    d.
-Click on "Review + create" then click on "Create" to complete the creation of the Scenario-1-Jumpbox
+    5. Click on "Review + create" then click on "Create" to complete the creation of the Scenario-1-Jumpbox

 5. Deploy Azure Bastion

-    a.
-In the Search bar, search for and select "Bastions"
+    1. In the Search bar, search for and select "Bastions"
-    b.
-Click "+ Create"
+    2. Click "+ Create"
-    c.
-Fill in the appropriate fields as shown, selecting the appropriate resource group, virtual network, and subnet
+    3. Fill in the appropriate fields as shown, selecting the appropriate resource group, virtual network, and subnet
-    d.
-Click "Review + Create," then "Create"
+    4. Click "Review + Create," then "Create"

     ![](./media/bastion1.png)

-7. Verify you can log into the Jumpbox via Bastion
+6. Verify you can log into the Jumpbox via Bastion

-    a.
-Go to the Scenario-1-Jumpbox resource
+   1. Go to the Scenario-1-Jumpbox resource
-    b.
-From the Overview pane, click the Connect dropdown and select Bastion
+   2. From the Overview pane, click the Connect dropdown and select Bastion
-    c.
-Enter the username and password specified when you created the virtual machine, then click Connect.
+   3. Enter the username and password specified when you created the virtual machine, then click Connect.
 If prompted about pop-ups being blocked, allow them and try again.

 ## Part 2 -- Create the vWAN and vWAN hub